 At the end of the tour we all made our way to the River City Saloon where we handed in our audio equipment.
 In exchange, we were given a commemorative shot glass and a coupon for a free Sarsaparilla, one shot of whiskey for $2, or one 16 oz. draft beer for $2 at the River City Saloon.

 Our tour guide Mary was a most animated and engaging storyteller who really brought history to life – making the experience both fun and educational.
 I can see myself taking the tour again at some point in the future.
-I am told that each volunteer tour guide develops the content of their tour, often told from the perspective of the character they are channeling.
+I am told that each volunteer tour guide develops the content of their tour, often told from the perspective of the character they are playing.

 Who Was Mary McCormick?